 If fees are not paid by the due date, we will contact you by phone or email to chase payment.
 Parents are encouraged to talk honestly with Nursery Support or the Nursery Manager as soon as possible if they are likely to have difficulty paying on time.
-Once a debt has accrued, we reserve the right to refuse to provide further care and/or lunches for any child of the parent until the debt is cleared.
+Once a debt has accrued, we reserve the right to refuse to provide further purchased care for any child of the parent until the debt is cleared.